Phyllonorycter hibiscina

 Phyllonorycter hibiscina is a moth of the family Gracillariidae.
 It is known from South Africa, Kenya, Zimbabwe and Cameroon.
 The habitat consists of secondary forests.

 The length of the forewings is 3–4.1 mm.
-The forewings are ochreous dark golden with white markings.
-The hindwings are pale fuscous with a long, pale fuscous fringe.
 Adults are on wing almost year-round except in June, July and August.

 The larvae feed on Brachylaena, Abutilon mauritianum, Hibiscus calyphyllus, Hibiscus lunarifolius and Pavonia.
 They mine the leaves of their host plant.
-The mine has the form of a moderate, oval or oblong, semi-transparent, tentiform mine on the underside of the leaf.